AgileRL/AgileRL/docs/evo_hyperparam_opt/mutation.rst

 The :class:`Mutations <agilerl.hpo.mutation.Mutations>` class is used to mutate agents with pre-set probabilities.
 The available mutations currently implemented are:

     * **No mutation**: An "identity" mutation, whereby the agent is returned unchanged.
     * **Network architecture mutations**: Involves adding or removing layers or nodes.
-Trained weights are reused, and added capacity is initialized to preserve the network's function where the architecture allows it (see :ref:`function_preserving`), and randomly otherwise.
+Trained weights are reused and new weights are initialized randomly.
     * **Network parameters mutation**: Mutating weights with Gaussian noise, preceded by ReGraMa resets of the neurons that have stopped learning.
     * **Network activation layer mutation**: Change of activation layer.
     * **RL algorithm mutation**: Mutation of a learning hyperparameter (e.g. learning rate or batch size).